InTheCar/ACU6/README.md

 cd ~/ACU6/InstallNeededAPPs/
 ./1_install.sh
 ```
+Now we need a docker container to keep the ACU 6 awake.
+Foe this we need to download the SDK from the ACTIA device
+manager.

 This step is to configure the NDIS interface.
 Herefor it's
 necessary to have the ACU6 HW.
 This step can be skipped til the
 HW is on your desk.